shukriadams/markupdiffjs/README.md

 ## Use

+Compare modules found in two local files.

-    var markupDiff = require('markupDiff.js');
+    var markupDiff = require('markupDiffjs');
     markupDiff.compare(
-        { path: './some/file1.html' },
+        { glob: './some/file1.html' },
-        { path: './some/file2.html' }
+        { glob: './some/file2.html' }
     );

-This directs MarkupDiff.js to compare modules found in two local files.
+Compare modules from a remote HTML document, and all the files nested in a local folder.

     markupDiff.compare(
-        { host: 'www.someDomain.com', port : 8080, path : 'doc.html'},
+        { host: 'www.someDomain.com', port : 8080, path : '/doc.html'},
+        { glob: './some/path/**/*.html' },
-        { path: './some/file2.html' }
+        { glob: './some/other/path/**/*.html' }
     );

-This directs MarkupDiff.js to compare modules from a remote HTML document, and a local file.

-    markupDiff.compare(
-        { path: './some/folder' },
-        { path: './some/file2.html' }
-    );

-This directs MarkupDiff.js to compare modules found in all files nested under a given folder, against a local file.
-Any combination (file, folder or url) can be used.
+Any combination of remote or local sources can be used.

 ## Options